tech-for-everyone/DevOS-Kernel/README.md

 # Description

-This is the kernel that powers DevOS this is still in development I recomend NOT to use this kernel on aactual hardware use VirtualBox or QEMU to run this because this kernel is still Unix-like
+This is the kernel that powers CodeOS this is still in development I recomend NOT to use this kernel on aactual hardware use VirtualBox or QEMU to run this because this kernel is still Unix-like

 # Is it Linux-Based